 As a woman, I am treated as an equal.
 If we don’t like something, we can say it without feeling fearful.
 We celebrate our differences and take pride in our heritage.

 Did you know?
 Canada is one of the first countries to legalize same-sex marriage, and we have several annual pride parades in many cities.

 Overall, Canadians may have their differences of opinion, but we are free to choose our own paths in life.
 We all find a way to live.

-If you’re from Canada like Lauren, do you agree with the 10 points that she wrote about your country?
+If you’re a local like Lauren, do you agree with the Canada facts that she wrote about your country?
 Maybe you have something to add too?

-Anyhow, Canda is truly an amazing country and here’s to hoping that I get to visit it soon!
+Anyhow, Canada is truly an amazing country, and here’s to hoping that I get to visit it soon!

 British Columbia is my favorite province to visit.
 The quaint city of Victoria with the hip backpacker hostels, the Bowron Lakes Canoe Route and the West Coast Trail – all amazing.

 Love these facts!
 And the photos are amazing! thanks for this :)